krsma33/dotfiles/README.md

 PowerShell is the .NET Core version of PowerShell (compared to WindowsPowerShell which runs on .NET Framework)

     scoop install main/pwsh

+## Rancher Desktop

+Rancher desktop is used to locally work with k8s and docker.
+It's good open source replacement for Docker Desktop.

+    scoop install extras/rancher-desktop

 ## Windows Terminal